medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft-tldr.md

 ## Examples

-Seven worked examples in [example-json/ccdl-v3/](example-json/ccdl-v3/), with a reading guide in [example-json/ccdl-v3/README.md](example-json/ccdl-v3/README.md) and per-file notes in [ccdl-v3-draft.md § Worked examples](ccdl-v3-draft.md#worked-examples).
-Five translate through `cctb`; the two `anchorOccurrence: "any"` examples do not, by design.
+Eight worked examples in [example-json/ccdl-v3/](example-json/ccdl-v3/), with a reading guide in [example-json/ccdl-v3/README.md](example-json/ccdl-v3/README.md) and per-file notes in [ccdl-v3-draft.md § Worked examples](ccdl-v3-draft.md#worked-examples).
+Five translate through `cctb`; the three `anchorOccurrence: "any"` examples do not, by design.
+`ccdl-example-all-features-draft.json` exercises every feature at once.

 ## Open questions